 Normally, these plants can deal with any mild disease on their own.
 So, diseases may not be a major concern to the gardeners.
 You just have to enrich the soil with mild fertilizers and plant nutrients occasionally.

 Using good quality sterilized garden shears, cut off the decolorized leaves occasionally.
 By removing the seed pots, you can control the self-seeding of the plants.
 For more appealing looks, clip off the spent blooms.
 However, do not damage the healthy flower stalk until it deteriorates.
 It will continue to produce fresh blooms.

 If you skip the pruning process for a long time, the plants may have many decolorized leaves and spent blooms.
-For an ornamental plant, this kind of looks may be less appealing.
+For an ornamental plant, this kind of look may be less appealing.
 In such cases, you can chop off the whole plant in the fall, leaving the base.

-Then, feed the plant with well balanced (NPK) fertilizer and water regularly.
+Then, feed the plant with well-balanced (NPK) fertilizer and water regularly.
 The plant will regrow readily, replenished with fresh energy by spring.

 Uses of Dietes Bicolor

-However, the science has confirmed the antimicrobial activity of the Dietes bicolor extracts.
+However, science has confirmed the antimicrobial activity of the Dietes bicolor extracts.
 In fact, there is a great possibility of further scientific studies on the medicinal properties of these plants in near future.

 Even before the confirmation from scientists, traditional medical practitioners have been curing many diseases using the extracts of these plants.
-Some of such diseases include toothache, cold, bruise, malaria and flu.
+Some of such diseases include toothache, cold, bruise, malaria, and flu.